f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab1/lab1.rst

    podman build -t appworld:v1 .

 As your image is being built, let's cover the command being run.
-We are telling podman to build a new image and give it the tag *appworld:v1*.
-After the ``:`` (colon) is used for showing more specific version of the container build.
+We are telling Podman to build a new image and give it the tag *appworld:v1*.
+The part after the ``:`` (colon) is used for showing the specific version of the container build.
 You'll often hear this referred to as the *tag* version.
 If you do not supply a tag your container registry will assume
 *latest* is the tag to be used.
-The ``.`` (period) is simply telling podman the Dockerfile file is located in the same directory we are working from.
+The ``.`` (period) is simply telling Podman the Dockerfile file is located in the same directory we are working from.

-Once the image is built, you can now run the command to list the images.
+Once the image is built, you can run the command to list the images.
 You should see two images listed.
-This is because podman did not have the Nginx image and had to download it first as it was our base.
+This is because Podman did not have the Nginx image and had to download it first as the base.

 .. code-block:: bash
    :caption: List Images